lucasheriques/alpmys/collaboration-guide.md

 `Resolves #{ISSUE_ID}`

 Also, please provide any necessary info about the solution you choose that you feel is relevant to the reviewers.
+When approved, selecte the option `Squash and Merge` before merging it with master.

 ## Naming Conventions